Cloudflare-native · Live

 MCP Tools

-Every tool is read-only by default.
+Eight knowledge tools are read-only by default and available to every caller.
+Two more — guard_check and guard_tools — expose the runtime guardrail to authenticated (internal-scope) callers, so an agent can screen its own input and tool calls.
 AI agents connect to mcp.protectwith.ai/mcp via the Model Context Protocol; Cloudflare Access verifies identity before any tool call reaches the server.

 kb_search